Docs

 Common extra lines:

-• Re-run with --backtrace full ... means Acton can show source locations for failed actions or compute errors if you enable full backtraces
+• Re-run with --backtrace full ... means Acton can show source locations for failed actions or compute errors after enabling full backtraces.

 • Give treasuries explicit names with testing.treasury("deployer").